XcalableMP/manual/en/tutorial-local.rst

    integer a(10)[*]

-In XMP/C, the user declares a Coarray by adding :[] (Coarray dimension) after the array declaration． In XMP/Fortran, the user declares a Coarray by adding [] after the array declaration． The asterisk symbol is used in the both language.
+In XMP/C, the user declares a Coarray by adding :[] (Coarray dimension) after the array declaration.
+In XMP/Fortran, the user declares a Coarray by adding [] after the array declaration.
+The asterisk symbol is used in the both language.

 .. note::